THIS POST IS PART OF THE ULTIMATE GUIDE TO SPORTS MEDICINE

-An MCL injury is a sprain or tear to the medial collateral ligament.
+An MCL injury is a sprain or tear to the medial collateral ligament (MCL) in your knee.

 The MCL is typically injured during activities that involve bending, twisting or a quick change of direction.
 Football, soccer, skiing and other sports with a lot of sudden stopping, jumping or weaving are prone to MCL injuries.
 A blow to the outside part of the knee may also injure the MCL.

 What are the symptoms of an MCL tear?